 The sufficient ties test

-The rules are far from straightforward but working through the tests in methodical manner will allow the residence status of an individual to be determined for UK tax purposes.
-It is possible for an individual to be tax resident in two countries for the same tax year and at this point a series of tie-breaker tests will be applied and the tax treaty that the UK has with the other country will need to be considered.
+The rules are far from straightforward but working through the tests in a methodical manner will allow the residence status of an individual to be determined for UK tax purposes.
+It is possible for an individual to be a tax resident in two countries for the same tax year and at this point, a series of tie-breaker tests will be applied and the tax treaty that the UK has with the other country will need to be considered.

-This scope of this article does not cover the residency rules in detail but seeks to highlight the difference between the two concepts.
+The scope of this article does not cover the residency rules in detail but seeks to highlight the difference between the two concepts.

 If you would like to discuss your tax residency status and reporting obligations or would like a review of your domicile status with a focus on estate planning, please do not hesitate to get in touch with our expert tax team.